leiDnedyA/interactive-exoplanet-predictor/README.md

 - Stellar Surface Gravity
 - Stellar Age

-By training and testing the model with a 0.2 sample rate, we got a 92% accuracy score, which is expected to rise each monthly data update.
+By training and testing the model with a 0.2 sample rate, we got a 92% (First Release) / 98% (Current Beta Version) accuracy score, which is expected to rise each monthly data update.
 In order to predict the number of planets a star could have, we used sklearn's RandomForest model.

 ## We are currently working on:
 - Allowing multiple predictions to be made at once as a big data set.
 - Adding more features to the model to increase accuracy.
 - Updating the model with new data each month.
+(Completed)
 - Comparing the accuracy of the model to other machine learning models